 Potential Blockchain Applications

 We are all aware of crowdfunding platforms such as Kickstarter and Gofundme.
 You will create a page that attempts to raise money from retail investors for really small investment tickets per investor.
-With blockchain technology, the opportunities are endless.
+With cryptocurrency and blockchain technology, the opportunities are endless.

 For example, investors can purchase into an organization that will act as a large decentralised venture capital fund.
 They can then purchase the right to vote on potential investments through the smart contracts that are coded in.
 This is indeed what the DAO (Decentralised Autonomous Organization) was.
 Although this did suffer a hack, the idea was no doubt impressive.